 - An area where there is good drainage.

-If space is limited, you can opt to plant smaller pumpkin varieties inside of growing containers that you can move around if the vines become an issue.
+If space is limited, you can opt to plant smaller pumpkin varieties inside grow bags or other containers that you can move around if the vines become an issue.

 When to Plant Pumpkins

 The best time to plant pumpkin seeds is between late May and early July.
 This will give them plenty of time to mature for a fall harvest, and it will allow the ground time to warm up.
 If you have any cold snaps once when the plants are young you can cover them for protection so you don’t risk the growth of the plant itself.
 Row covers, or row blankets are a great way to quickly cover and protect plants.

 How to Plant Pumpkins

 While pumpkins can be planted from seedlings started indoors, it’s best to plant pumpkin seeds directly in the ground to help protect the roots.